-Add to Home Screen from Photos
+Add to Home Screen from Files

 Asks you to pick a folder of shortcuts, then iterates through letting you select a contact for each and using their Contact Photo as the Home Screen icon.